The Devil’s Kingdom of Death

-The devil has the power of death because he is the originator of sin, and death results from sin.
+The devil caused death to enter our world because he is the originator of sin.
 “Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned” (Romans 5:12).
 As transgression reigns in our lives, so death reigns, and so the devil reigns.

 The Bible speaks of three kinds of death: (1) Spiritual death (Ephesians 2:1; 1 John 3:14).
 (2) Temporal death, the “first death,” described by Jesus as “sleep” (John 11:11–14; Revelation 2:10; 12:11).
 (3) Eternal death, the “second death” (Matthew 10:28; James 5:20; Revelation 2:11; 20:6, 14; 21:8).

 Praise God, through Christ’s sacrificial death on the cross, He destroyed death and its originator.
 “Inasmuch then as the children have partaken of flesh and blood, He Himself likewise shared in the same, that through death He might destroy him who had the power of death, that is, the devil” (Hebrews 2:14).
 When Jesus died on the cross, the devil seemed to have won; for it seemed that even the Son of God recognized the devil’s power of death and yielded to it.
 But the devil’s power over death has been shattered, for though natural death still rules, the resurrection is now secured to the believers (1 Corinthians 15:20–22, 51–57).